Our Review Process

 Is Dosa good for diabetes?

-While dosa made out of white rice may be high in carbs, you can easily indulge in a dosa made out of whole wheat flour, ragi flour, jowar, soya, etc. Add a few vegetables to it, if you would like, and make it even more nutritious.
+While dosa made out of white rice may be high in carbs, you can easily indulge in a dosa made out of whole wheat flour, ragi flour, jowar, soya, etc. Add a few vegetables to it, if you would like, and make your diabetes diet chart Indian even more nutritious.

 Is sooji good for diabetics?